IanMJB/rss_data_ac_uk_v2/README.md

 Clone this repository, then run `git submodule init` and `git submodule update --recursive` to properly setup the libraries used.

 ### Database (MySQL) Initialisation

-Fill in secrets.ini.template with relevant information to produce secrets.ini (leave in same directory as secrets.ini.template) - you can remove secrets.ini.template afterwards.
+Fill in secrets.ini.template with relevant information to produce secrets.ini (leave this file in the same directory as secrets.ini.template) - you can remove secrets.ini.template afterwards.

 Ensure MySQL is set to use UTF-8 as default - in my.cnf, under `[mysqld]`, ensure the following are written:
 ```